cloudlesslabs/pulumix/README.md

 ### Lambda with container

-__WARNING__: You must make sure that the Docker image is compatible with the choosen architecture.
+__WARNING__: You must make sure that the Docker image is compatible with the Lambda architecture (i.e., x86_64 vs arm64).
 For a list of all the AWS lambda images with their associated OS, please refer to https://hub.docker.com/r/amazon/aws-lambda-nodejs/tags?page=1&ordering=last_updated.

 #### Lambda with container code